-The meanings of dreams have been pondered since the dawn of civilization.
-Whether you recall vivid details or only remember bits and pieces, knowing how to interpret and understand your dreams may help you build personal resilience.
+The meaning of dreams has been pondered since the dawn of civilization.
+Whether you recall vivid details or only remember bits and pieces, knowing how to understand your dreams may help you build personal resilience.

 A Brief History of Dreams